GoTo (US company): History

 In February 2018, the company announced the sale of Xively to Google for $50M.
 Also in February 2018, the company announced the acquisition of Jive Communications for $342M.

-On August 31, 2020, Elliott Management Corporation, by its affiliate Francisco Partners, completed its acquisition of LogMeIn, and LogMeIn's stock delisted from NASDAQ.
+On August 31, 2020, Elliott Management Corporation, by its affiliate Evergreen Coast Capital, and Francisco Partners completed their acquisition of LogMeIn, and LogMeIn's stock was delisted from NASDAQ.

 On February 2, 2022, LogMeIn was rebranded as GoTo, restoring the original brand that ExpertCity created in 1998, before Citrix Systems acquired it in 2004.

 Products

-The company's products are focused on three business areas, including Unified Communications & Collaboration services, Identity & Access Management services, and Customer engagement & support services.
-The products include:
+The company's product portfolio is split into two business units; unified communications and collaboration, and IT management & support.The products include: